-Installation artists you need to know
+Installation Artists that you need to know!

-And of course, last but not least: Banksy.
-His art installations are so well done and controversial that it must be mentioned.
+And of course, last but not least –Banksy.
+His art installations are so well done, and controversial that it must be mentioned.
 Banksy is an artist who thrives to make a statement.
 These statements are about what’s happening in the world at the moment and the installations have a twist of dark humor.

 Where can I find Installation Art in Amsterdam?